wdbo/webdocbook/docs/Installation/Installation.md

 Once the installation has finished, reload the page in your browser.

-At the beginning, your DocBook contains three symbolic links to the Markdown files of the package for demonstration.
+At the beginning, your *WebDocBook* contains three symbolic links to the Markdown files of the package for demonstration.
 You can delete them as you like and begin to write and organize your own contents.

 ----
-**Copyleft (c) 2008-2015 [Les Ateliers Pierrot](http://www.ateliers-pierrot.fr/)** - Paris, France - Some rights reserved.
+**Copyleft (ↄ) 2008-2015 [Pierre Cassat & contributors](http://webdocbook.com/)** - Paris, France - Some rights reserved.

 Scripts are licensed under the [GNU General Public License version 3](http://www.gnu.org/licenses/gpl.html).